 We have audited the annual consolidated financial statements of TAURON Polska Energia S.A.
-Group (the 'Group'), for which the holding company is TAURON Polska Energia S.A. (the 'Company') located in Katowice at Ks.
-Piotra Ściegiennego 3 street, containing: the consolidated statement of comprehensive income for the period from 1 January 2021 to 31 December 2021, the consolidated statement of financial position as at 31 December 2021, the consolidated statement of changes in equity, the consolidated statement of cash flows for the period from 1 January 2021 to 31 December 2021 and additional information to the consolidated financial statements, including a summary of significant accounting policies (the 'consolidated financial statements').
+Group (the 'Group'), for which the parent company is TAURON Polska Energia S.A. (the 'Parent Company') located in in Katowice at Ks.
+Piotra Ściegiennego 3, which comprise the consolidated statement of comprehensive income for the period from 1 January 2024 to 31 December 2024, the consolidated statement of financial position as at 31 December 2024, the consolidated statement of cash flows for the period from 1 January 2024 to 31 December 2024 to 31 December 2024 and additional information to the consolidated financial statements, including a summary of material accounting policies (the 'consolidated financial statements').